The yeast,

 glucose in all their body secretions and glucose feeds

-yeast, so generally a recurring yeast skin infection may
+yeast; so generally a recurring yeast skin infection may

 be the first sign of undiagnosed diabetes mellitus.